-Compliance with the provisions of the law is the responsibility of the business owner of a public place or place of employment where smoking is prohibited.
+Compliance with the provisions of the law is the responsibility of the business owner of a public place or place of employment where smoking and e-cigarette use is prohibited.
 To ensure compliance a proprietor must take measures that may include:

-Remind your customers of the law and politely explain that they must step outside to smoke.
-Also train your staff about what to say to customers, for example: “We're smoke-free, you'll have to put out your cigarette," or “The law prohibits smoking indoors.
-Thanks for your cooperation."
+Remind your customers of the law and politely explain that they must step outside to smoke or use electronic smoking devices.
+Also train your staff about what to say to customers, for example: “They changed the law and you can no longer use your vape indoors.
+Thank you for your cooperation."

 If necessary use your normal protocol for removing a disruptive customer from your premises.

 Hookah use is prohibited under the law just as cigar, pipe, or cigarette use is with a few exceptions.
 If a facility meets one of the stated exceptions above, then hookah smoking would be allowed just as cigarette, cigar, and pipe smoking would be allowed.